 The history of this area goes back to antiquity.
-Beginning with the Kingdom or Paeonia, it was merged with the Persian Archaemenid Empire in the sixth (6th) century BC.
+Beginning with the Kingdom or Paeonia, it was merged with the Persian Achaemenid Empire in the sixth (6th) century BC.
 In the fourth (4th) century BC it was gathered up by the Kingdom of Macedonia.
-From the mid fourteenth (14th) century to the early twentieth (20th) century it was part of the Ottomon Empire.
+From the mid-fourteenth (14th) century to the early twentieth (20th) century it was part of the Ottoman Empire.

 The current area of North Macedonia was under Serbian rule after the 1912 to 1913 Balkan Wars.
 Although it was ruled by Bulgaria during the First World War (1915 to 1918), it returned to Serbia after the war.
 Bulgaria took it over again during World War II (1941 to 1944), but in 1945 it became part of communist Yugoslavia until its independence in 1991.
 The country is currently negotiating for entrance into the European Union.